One of my favorite shows as a child, Bewitched

 - Statue of Bewitched’s Elizabeth Montgomery

-A few short blocks away I walked into the Witch Trials Memorial, a little U-shaped park with a row of stone slab benches that’s inscribed with names of those who had been hanged in 1692.
+A few short blocks away I walked into the Witch Trials Memorial, a little U-shaped park with a row of stone slab benches that’s inscribed with names of those who were hanged in 1692.
 The name “witch” has always been one of interpretation, and the trials marked a period of injustice not to be forgotten.

 A fun statue of Elizabeth Montgomery from Bewitched sits near Lappin Park.
 Having grown up watching the show, I thought she looked every bit as kind as I thought her to be, twitching nose and all.

 Salem is reinventing itself as a suburb of Boston and a destination travel spot with trendy boutique shops and eateries.
 By car or ferry, bustling Beantown is only 17 miles away.
-Popping in and out of stores on the cobblestone Essex Street, I couldn’t resist buying regionally made bath products in Scrub and talked with owner Kate Leavy.
+Popping in and out of stores on the cobblestone Essex Street, I couldn’t resist buying unique bath products in Scrub and talked with owner Kate Leavy.
 She excitedly told me Salem is now more than witches because of the development on Front Street and the effort to save brick-and-mortar storefronts.

-Each October is big business for Salem but besides that, year round, there are maritime events, an artist’s row with local artists and free workshops, chocolate and ice sculpture festivals, and tours of the infamous House of Seven Gables.
+Each October is big business for Salem but besides that, year round, there are maritime events, an artist’s row with local artists and chocolate and ice sculpture festivals, and tours of the infamous House of Seven Gables.

 After exploring the progressive downtown area, I met family at Finz’s Seafood restaurant on Pickering Wharf, where we dined on fresh oysters and potent Bloody Marys.

-All in all, the town of Salem offers hospitality, New England character and maybe even a few witches!
+The town of Salem offers hospitality, New England character and maybe even a few witches!

 This article was revised from the original article